Akojede70/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 0x07-pointers_arrays_strings

+**Main.h:** The file contains the prototype to each file and functions.

 **0-memset.c:** Writing a function that fills memory with a constant byte.
 Prototype: char *_memset(char *s, char b, unsigned int n);
 The _memset() function fills the first n bytes of the memory area pointed to by s with the constant byte b.